-- In the NetBackup Administration Console, expand NetBackup Management > Policies.

-- 2 Double-click the policy name.

-- 3 Select the Schedules tab.

-- 4 Click New.

-- 5 See the following topics for the options you can configure.
-See "Vault catalog backup schedule configuration options" on page 56.
+- In the NetBackup Administration Console, expand NetBackup Management > Policies. - 2 From the middle-pane, double-click the policy name. - 3 Select the Schedules tab. - 4 Click New. - See the following topics for the options you can configure.
+See "Vault catalog backup schedule configuration options" on page 53.